 Director, Police Executive Programme and Director of Research, Jerry Lee Centre for Experimental Criminology

-Dr Heather Strang is Director of the Police Executive Programme and its M.St.
+Professor Heather Strang is Director of the Police Executive Programme and its M.St.
 Degree in Applied Criminology and Police Management.
 She is also Director of Research in the Jerry Lee Centre of Experimental Criminology at the Institute of Criminology where she has developed expertise in the management of randomized controlled trials in criminology.
 Internationally recognized for her British and Australian experiments in police-led restorative justice conferences, she previously served for ten years as Director of the Centre for Restorative Justice at the Australian National University, where is an Honorary Professor in the School of Governance and Global Regulation (link to http://regnet.anu.edu.au/our-people/academic ).
 Prior to her appointment at ANU she was Executive Research Officer at the Australian Institute of Criminology, where she founded the Australian national reporting system for homicide after serving on the research staff of the Australian National Committee on Violence.

 Professor Strang's research interests include the effects of crime and justice on victims of crime, the diversion of cases from prosecution to alternative disposals, and restorative justice conferences as both a supplement to and diversion from prosecution, In 2013 her research team published the Campbell Collaboration Systematic Review of the Effects of Restorative Justice Conferences on Offender Recidivism and Victim Satisfaction.
 She also researches police responses to domestic violence and has recently completed with colleagues a five-year experiment with the Hampshire Constabulary testing the CARA programme, which successfully reduced offending in domestic abuse.